-Or, you could just be traveling light and don’t have extra room in your bags for additional lenses.
+Or, you could just be travelling light and don’t have extra room in your bags for additional lenses.

 Whatever the case, a zoom lens that covers almost every useful focal length can be a godsend, and pair well even with entry-level cameras such as the D3400 (see guide).

 With the Nikkor 18-300mm f/3.5-6.3G ED VR superzoom lens, you can go from seeing a wide-angle view to a narrow, close-up, zoomed-in view, just by turning your zoom ring.

 Of course, it won’t be as sharp at every single focal length as a prime lens at that same focal length, however, it is still impressively sharp, believe it or not, and is capable of very high-quality results.